armanriazi/refi/docs/blockchain/blockchain.md

 > Build for systems, not silos.
 Open application programming interfaces (APIs) accessing blockchain data have the potential to improve verifiability, reduce transaction costs and, to a lesser degree, address the concerns of some projects.
 While not a new trend, the availability of welldocumented and accessible public APIs is critical.
-As industries – especially those that have been slower to adopt technology – undergo digital transformation, accessible APIs play an important role in delivering transparency, connectivity and innovation [10].
+As industries â€“ especially those that have been slower to adopt technology â€“ undergo digital transformation, accessible APIs play an important role in delivering transparency, connectivity and innovation [10].
 Appropriate use of **smart contracts would minimize manual reconciliation efforts** between disparate systems by creating machine-readable agreements and auditable tracking of credits throughout their life cycle [10].